-Reviewed and recommended to the Board on the structure, size and compositions Reviewed and recommended to the Board on the structure, size and composition of the Board including the diversity and balance of skills, knowledge and experience of the directors.
+Board and Board Committees' compositions Reviewed and recommended to the Board on the structure, size and composition of the Board including the diversity and balance of skills, knowledge and experience of the directors.
+Considered and recommended the appointment of Professor Zhang Shoucheng and Mr. Woo Chin Wan, Raymond as independent non-executive directors.
 Reviewed and discussed the progress against Board diversity targets.
-Assessment of the performance of the Chairman and CEO for the fiscal year 2016/17 and provided recommendation to the Compensation Committee.
+Assessment of the performance of the Chairman and CEO Assessed the performance of the Chairman and CEO for the fiscal year 2017/18 and provided recommendation to the Compensation Committee.
 Reviewed the arrangement of same person acting as Chairman and CEO.

-Corporate Governance Reviewed corporate governance disclosures in 2016/17 annual report and 2017/18 interim report.
+Corporate Governance Reviewed corporate governance disclosures in 2017/18 annual report and 2018/19 interim report.
 Reviewed and assessed the independence of independent non- executive directors and affirmed the Committee's view over their independence.
 Reviewed and discussed the continuous professional development programs for the directors of the Company.
 Reviewed the policies and practices on corporate governance, and the compliance with legal and regulatory requirements of the Group.
-Board and Board Committees' evaluation Discussed and approved the Board evaluation proposal for the fiscal year 2017/18.
-Reviewed report on the results of the Board evaluation for the fiscal year 2017/18 and discussed and proposed actions to be taken.
+Board and Board Committees' evaluation • Discussed the progress of the follow-up actions of the Board evaluation.